 Public Cloud vs Private Cloud difference

-In case of private clouds, there are dedicated servers.
-These servers contain data of a single organization.
-It offers platform for working to people of the organization for which, it was built.
+In the case of private clouds, there are dedicated servers.
+These servers contain data from a single organization.
+It offers a platform for working with people of the organization for which, it was built.

 Public or Private Cloud – Which is better?

 Though most would argue it is based on your budget, I would say the budget has to be allotted based on the type of business you are doing.
-Of course, if your budget is not big and you cannot afford on premise cloud to store all of your data, you can have semi private cloud, that is, the hybrid cloud.
+Of course, if your budget is not big and you cannot afford a premise cloud to store all of your data, you can have a semi-private cloud, that is, the hybrid cloud.
 But it essentially depends on what you wish to do.

 A little thought has to go into the cloud strategy you will develop and it should incorporate the following:

-- Total cost of using a private cloud vs Total cost of using public cloud
+- The total cost of using a private cloud vs Total cost of using public cloud

 Which one of these would you like to read next?